App-Auto-Patch/App-Auto-Patch/AAP-Activator/README.md

 ## Setup
 1. Set your App-Auto-Patch Jamf Policy to a frequency of “ongoing” and set a custom trigger (ex: AppAutoPatch)
-   * Note: You must be using the modified App-Auto-Patch-via-Dialog.zsh script mentioned above.

 2. Import the AAP-Activator Script to your Jamf Pro instance and modify the code on lines 89 and 98 to use the trigger from Step #1